pamelatech/scim-use-case-revamp/draft-correia-scim-use-cases-00.md

    1. SCIM action - Active/Delta Pull

 ### Multi-Tenant Resource Subscriber
-A Resource Subscriber (RS) is multi-tenant and can function as either the SCIM Client or the SCIM Server.
+It only differs from the Single-Tenant Resource Subscriber (RS) by supporting multiple tenants.
+Typically, we see this in SaaS applications.

 #### Multi-Tenant Resource Subscriber that is the SCIM Server
 It is the most common today for the SCIM Client, typically performing the roles of RM (Resource Manager), RC (Resource Creator), and RU (Resource Updater), to perform CRUD operations on the database of the RS (Resource Subscriber) using the Active Push method.
 This action delivers RO (Resource Objects) and their RA (Resource Attributes) to the multi-tenant RS (Resrouce Subscriber).